frankstew/Projects/YelpCamp/v12_react/DEVPROCESS.md

     }
 - fix multiple axios calls (double) and double renders for show and index page bc of axios calls
 - Make sure apis are safe in v12 and v12_react
+- look at size of defalutjumbotron
+- make entire campground card clickable, not just button at the bottom
+- make only able to like or dislike, not both, only do it once.